-In line with our vision of educating for self-awareness, curiosity and integrity in a changing world, we are thrilled to announce an exciting new programme for grade 6 students for 2021-2022.
+In line with our vision of educating for self-awareness, curiosity and integrity in a changing world, we are thrilled to continue offering this programme for grade 6 and grade 7 students this academic year.

 The RISS Rose Programme (RRP) is inspired by England’s 2009 Rose Report and will be the first step towards building an interdisciplinary, all-encompassing and meaningful offer for all our Foundation students.
 It is a brand-new and innovative project that will foster children’s “natural appetite and zest for learning” (Rose).
 In line with our mission of ensuring every child enjoys their childhood, we want to deliver a provision that will “inspire learning and develop the essential [transferable] knowledge, skills and understanding which are the building blocks for (...) later life” (Rose).

 Inspire learning and develop the essential transferable knowledge, skills and understanding which are the building blocks for later life.- Jim Rose

 The symbol we will use is a rose, both to acknowledge the inspiration of Sir Jim Rose CBE, whose original report has informed this project, but also to represent the brightness, beauty and strength that all children show when they are given the care and support to ‘blossom’ fully.
 Embarking on this unique programme is possible thanks to the strong collaboration, creativity and resourcefulness of our staff.

 Teaching and Learning

 Our instructional approach here is inquiry driven, rooted in the development of conceptual understanding and will be experiential in nature.
 It will be delivered as part of a normal student schedule and creatively and formally assessed to ensure student progress and achievement.